How to Create a Stacked-paper Effect Login Form

 2. Adding Basic Styles

-Create a new css file called master.css and add a link to this file in your main HTML file.
-We will start our CSS file with a quick reset to obtain uniformity across different browsers.
 Let’s also add a nice background image to our page.
-The image that I have used has been taken from SubtlePatterns.
+The image I have used is from SubtlePatterns.
 Feel free to browse the site to find a background image that suits your taste.
-We can add the background image with the help of the following declaration.
-Also note that I am using the Open Sans font from Google Web Font for the body text.
+We can add the background image with the following declaration.

 /* --------Base Styles--------- */ body, html { margin: 0; padding: 0; } body { background: url("https://assets.hongkiat.com/uploads/stack-paper-login-form/bg.png") left top repeat; font: 16px/1.5 "Open Sans", Helvetica, Arial, sans-serif; } div.wrap { width: 400px; margin: 80px auto; }

-3. Stacked-Paper effect
+3. Stacked-Paper Effect

 and :before